 But who actually owns these varieties?
 And who should they belong to?
 The current debate over patents on plants and animals illustrates the changing significance of cultivated plants: Whereas in the past varieties were still regarded as important cultural assets, today they are mostly seen and treated as pure economic goods.
 Seeds, however, are far more than just a means of production such as diesel, boxes, fleece, etc. As it forms the vivid starting point of every diet, we are convinced that there should be no private ownership of varieties or DNA sequences.
 To represent this belief, the non-profit association Kultursaat was founded in 1994 from the midst of the initiative group.
 The association is responsible for biodynamic variety development, variety conservation, breeding research, method development, public relations and breeding financing.
 You can find out more about Kultursaat e.
 V. and its current work here.

-Your Contribution to the seed cultivation work
+Your contribution to our seed cultivation work

-¤ere are many ways to help us develop organic seeds further:
+there are many ways to help us develop organic seeds further:

-- As customer: Give us feedback!
+- As a customer: Give us feedback!
 Your experiences form the starting point for our ongoing development in terms of quality improvement.

 - As a potential shareholder: You want to engage financially in our sustainable seed project?
 As soon as we plan a capital increase, we will inform about it prominently.